-Consider java.io.File.File.listFiles() may return null, but is specified to return non-null value if File.isDirectory() is true.
+Consider java.io.File.
+Method File.listFiles() may return null, but is specified to return a non-null value if File.isDirectory() is true.
+The same holds for method File.list().
 You can declare this relationship in the following way:

 '''

 class File {

-@AssertNonNullIfTrue("list()", "listFiles()")
+@AssertNonNullIfTrue({"list()", "listFiles()"})

 public boolean isDirectory() { ... }

 public File @Nullable [] listFiles();

 }

 '''